 RIVERWOOD CONSERVANCY - MISSISSAUGA, ONTARIO (2017)

-Pine Sanctuary is a “placemaker” for Riverwood Conservancy in Mississauga -- an signal for the entrance to the park, and a unique spatial experience for visitors to enter and enjoy.
+Pine Sanctuary is a “placemaker” for Riverwood Conservancy in Mississauga.
+It signals the entrance to the park and provides a unique spatial experience for visitors to wander through and enjoy.

-From the speed of a car driving down Burnhamthorpe Road West, the piece is a visual icon -- a tall and pointed profile at home in the context of Riverwood’s pine trees, yet certainly provoking a second look.
+From the speed of a car driving down Burnhamthorpe Road West, the piece stands out as a visual icon, but its tall and pointed profile is at home in the context of Riverwood’s pine trees, even if it provokes a second look.

 This first glimpse of Pine Sanctuary instills a childlike sense of curiosity.
 An inviting enclosure at a scale between sculpture and architecture, at once playful and mystical, it tempts a passerby to enter.
 Inside, intrigue is rewarded with a unique experience of space and light, and a deep, quiet, contemplative appreciation.
 This might translate into wonder about what this fantastical anomaly is, and how it was made, or something more introspective and meditative.
 The delaminated, double-layered skin provides a moire of colors, as well as shadows and speckled light to catch on the ground.
 This is a place for spontaneous play as much as it is a sanctuary for one to simply lose their time.